 Recently opened is the upscale, boutique hotel, Hotel Essentia at Mesones 63.

 Down the street at the corner next to Casaliza is the small boutique hotel, Hotel Apapacho,.
 Is has some beautiful rooms, in a quiet location.
-On the roof is a new Asian restaurant, Kouyin, opened in February, 2021, by the popular chef Marcela Bolaño who owns Marsala Concina con Acentos in town.

 The Nena Hotel Boutique is now located at San Francisco 32.
 With twelve rooms and one apartment, it also has the popular La Doña de San Miguel restaurant onsite and a beautiful terrace overlooking the Parroquia and the Temple of San Francisco.